Modern interior design has its roots firmly planted in the soils of the early 19th century developing throughout the

 Minimalism provides a clear lifestyle for the homeowner to enjoy by creating a room in which every piece of furniture, shelf, cupboard or work of art has a distinct and necessary function within the space.

 With its roots in modern interior design, form is also an essential element at play in minimalist interiors, pieces are chosen because they connect with each other, the space they are in and the exterior they look out and onto, altogether they provide the perfect edit of a calming aesthetic.

-One of the greats of modern minimalist design and architecture is of course Frank Lloyd Wright whose approach to design was to create modern homes that offered both functionality and simplicity.
+One of the great examples of modern minimalist design and architecture is of course the Frank Lloyd Wright houses whose approach to design was to create modern homes that offered both functionality and simplicity.

 Interior designer Ula Burgiel (opens in new tab) specialises in minimalism, and explains:

 “Minimalism allows our mind to focus, it is easier to think and observe the world around us.
 Especially when we are distracted with social media and busy schedules, we need homes that help us unwind with clarity, this design helps achieve that.”

 To create a minimalist space in your home, consider these rules; uncluttered rooms with designated storage, clean lines and natural or monochrome colours.
 Everything in the room must have a purpose and a place.
 Unnecessary decoration, frills, artworks or extras should be removed, consider the details and architecture of your home and honour this instead.
 Minimalism is perfect for smaller spaces and remember, less, ultimately, is more.

 Industrial interior design takes its cue from the distinct look and feel of factories, warehouses and manufacturing structures of the 20th century.
 As globalisation changed the way we lived and worked, materials and objects were produced elsewhere in the world, major cities such as New York, London and Berlin were left with vast abandoned warehouses and factories – these old technical buildings informed the foundation of this particular school of design.